 Congratulations to our 2017 honorees.

-From left: Edward Lessa, Agile Practice Lead, Gurnet Consulting; Steven Mooney, Technology Manager, IGT; Keith Lee, Manager Desktop Engineering, Care New England; Not pictured: Carlos Samayoa, Manager of IT Infrastructure Systems at Bryant University.
+From left: Eduardo Lessa, Agile Practice Lead, Gurnet Consulting; Steven Mooney, Technology Manager, IGT; Keith Lee, Manager Desktop Engineering, Care New England; Not pictured: Carlos Samayoa, Manager of IT Infrastructure Systems at Bryant University.

 Tech10 Lifetime Achievement Award